kingtor69/react-cards-exercise/README.md

-# React cards exercise
+# React cards exercise  Springboard Software Engineering Career Track  Tor Kingdon
-## Springboard Software Engineering Career Track
+I didn't see where using useRef would help me in this, and only saw useEffect coming in handy once.
+I'm sure I missed something and am looking forward to discussing what it was.

-## Tor Kingdon
+All code by Tor Kingdon, except as created by:
 -------------------------
 # Getting Started with Create React App